antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 It is nice to see that again the CMS clusters clearly separates this set into 4 clusters.

-* Going back to the main of R2 the  **Nunes set**  should still be selected.
+* Going back to the main page of R2 the  **Nunes set**  should still be selected.
-* Also check in the **Cohort Overview** the annotation to investigate  what kind is annotation is provided which could be handy to query this dataset.
+* Also check in the **Cohort Overview** the annotation to investigate  what kind of annotation is provided which could be handy to query this dataset.

 Q: Do you see any interesting parameter(s) which have already been discussed during in the lectures (ignore all the metastasis tracks).